mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 But at that time, the point is, you have to do zazen with *mind*.
 That mind is characterized by *attachment*: attachment to one-sided, extreme ideas.

 If you experience something good, mind immediately attaches to it.
 If you don’t experience anything, mind really wants to attach to a certain highness of spirit, which you will not yet experience.
 So you’re really greedy; that is also attachment.
 If you experience something wrong, you really want to escape from it; that is also attachment.
-So, mind is characterized by strong attachment.
+So mind is characterized by strong attachment.

 That’s why yesterday I said there is a most important thing, which is called *regulation of mind*.
 You have to do zazen with body and also mind.
 That mind must be *egolessness*. *[He pronounces ego-less-ness phonetically and writes it on the board.]* That egolessness is something you can manifest [...] through throwing away yourself into zazen, or giving away yourself to doing zazen, offering *you* to zazen.
-That is called *samadhi*. *[He writes it on the board.]* By the help of samadhi, you can really practice egolessness.
+That is called *samadhi*. *[He writes it on the board.]* By the help of *samadhi*, you can really practice egolessness.

 So, *samadhi* is what?
-Samadhi is completely [flow]; regulation of the body, regulation of breath.
-Anyway, through offering your body and mind to the body and to the breath.
-And then, at that time, you can experience samadhi.
+Samadhi is completely [flow]; regulation of the body, regulation of breath – anyway, through offering your body and mind to the body and to the breath.
+And then at that time you can experience samadhi.
 By the experience of samadhi, you can practice egolessness.
 That is regulation of the mind.

 That [...] is called *no [design] on having a reward*. *[He writes that on the board.]*

-So if you concentrate on *body* and *breath*, that is samadhi.
+So if you concentrate on *body* and *breath*, that is *samadhi*.
 By the help of samadhi, there is the practice of *egolessness*.
 But that is not enough.
 Egolessness [is] something which we have to *actualize*, every day, moment after moment.
 When you see the breath: long breath, you should take your long breath; short breath, you should take care of short breath.
 Practice the continuation of samadhi; at that time, there is the practice of egolessness.

 That egolessness is what is called “having no design of having reward.”
 [That’s why,] finally, something is left.
 That something is just activity.
 Just activity.